etolo/lectures/Week03/class/Seminar3.md

 ### How learning may go wrong

-The plots in this section show how learning can go wrong due to either the gradient step being too small or too large or your optimizer being stuck at a local minimum.
+The plots in this section show how learning can go wrong due to either the learning rate being too small or too large.
 You may want to adjust the learning rate, change the initialization or try another optimizer.

 The examples are generated using the linear regression exercise in Seminar 1.

-### step size too small
+### Step size too small
 When the learning rate is set to be `1e-8`, we do not observe convergence in the loss or gradient plot even after 50,000 iterations.

 <img src="https://github.com/lse-st449/lectures/raw/master/Week03/class/graphs/GD_lr-8.png" width="550"/> <img src="https://github.com/lse-st449/lectures/raw/master/Week03/class/graphs/GD_lr-8_grad.png" width="550"/>

-The gradient trajectory also shows slow movements towards the optimal point.
+The gradient trajectory also shows slow progress towards the optimal point.

 <img src="https://github.com/lse-st449/lectures/raw/master/Week03/class/graphs/GD_lr-8_path.png" width="550"/>